Koeng101/dna_designer/README.md

-# dna_designer
+# dna_designer [DEPRECIATED]

 This is the DNA designer package, made by Keoni Gandall originally to help design DNA for the FreeGenes project.
+Note: this project is being depreciated, and work is being moved to [Poly](https://github.com/TimothyStiles/poly).

 ## Usage